revanthreddy/codepipeline-bootcamp/README.md

 ## Challenges

-* Add an approval stage before the deploy stage and make a simple code change
+* Add an approval stage before the deploy stage and push code
-* Add another action
+* Add another action as part of the build stage and change the runorder (via [cli](https://docs.aws.amazon.com/cli/latest/reference/codepipeline/update-pipeline.html))
+* Change the source from S3 to AWS CodeCommit (stretch goal)

 ## Cleanup